Get Started Free

 • Free version limits text length to 5,000 characters

-Pricing: Free version available; Individual plan is $8.74 per month billed annually.
+Pricing: Free version available.
+Paid plans start at $8.74 per month billed annually.

 Best for: Both professionals and everyday users who need real-time German voice translations.